The Lost Trail (1926 film)

-The Lost Trail is a 1926 silent film made by Anchor Film Distributors.
+The Lost Trail is a 1926 American silent film made by Anchor Film Distributors.
 It was distributed by Rayart Pictures and released in May 1926.
 It was directed by J. P. McGowan and used a story by Charles Saxton.
 It starred Al Hoxie, Alma Rayford, Leon De La Mothe, Frank Ellis, Slim Whitaker, Andrew Waldron, and L.J.
 O'Connor.

+Preservation

+With no holdings located in archives, The Lost Trail is considered a lost film.